mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create the ``robot.yaml`` file with the configuration of your
-|jackal| robot, follow the instructions on the
+Jackal robot, follow the instructions on the
 `Robot YAML Overview <https://docs.clearpathrobotics.com/docs/ros/config/yaml/overview/>`__
 page of the Clearpath Robotics documentation.
 As a starting point, you
 can use the example configuration